-Our engagement has involved around 700 people from a wide variety of voluntary groups, charities, public sector organisations and citizens who took part in our strategic action forums and as part of the Community Ambassadors Programme.
+Our engagement involved around 700 people from a wide variety of voluntary groups, charities, public sector organisations and citizens who took part in our strategic action forums and as part of the Community Ambassadors Programme.

-Each of the six themed Visions and related Goals set out in this Framework have been shaped by this involvement process.
+Each of the six themed Visions and related Goals set out in the Framework have been shaped by this involvement process.
 The first of these Visions sets out the overarching ambition for race equality in Scotland which we aim to achieve by 2030 with the other themes covering a cross section of outcomes related to community cohesion and safety; participation and representation; education and lifelong learning; employability, employment and income; and health and homes.

-But we recognise that the actions needed to eradicate racism are not just for the Scottish Government alone.
+We recognise that the actions needed to eradicate racism are not just for the Scottish Government alone.
 Every individual and organisation in Scotland needs to play their role in creating a fair and equal Scotland that protects and includes people from all backgrounds, regardless of ethnicity.